podenv/podenv/docs/discussions/dhall-configuration.md

 # Using dhall for configuration?

-> Note that this is a work in progress and the legacy
-> format is still implemented.

 Using dhall for podenv configuration might sound a bit hipster, however, it is effective for the following reasons: